Beta-glucans: benefits, dosage, contraindications

 Immunostimulant

-Beta-glucans, mainly derived from yeast and mushrooms, modulate the immune system by activating macrophages and monocytes, thus stimulating the production of interleukin-1 (IL-1) and interleukin-2 (IL-2).
+Beta-glucans, primarily derived from yeast and fungi, modulate the immune system by activating macrophages and monocytes, thereby stimulating the production of interleukin-1 (IL-1) and interleukin-2 (IL-2).
 A clinical study shows that yeast beta-glucan supplementation for six weeks slightly reduces IL-6 levels while increasing IL-10 levels in overweight adults, suggesting an anti-inflammatory effect.
 In atopic children with recurrent respiratory infections, mushroom-derived beta-glucans stabilize IgE levels.

 Usages associés